 - Reconfigure your domain’s DNS settings to point to the new host server.

-Let’s take a closer look at some plugins that will help us to migrate to new servers!
+Let’s take a closer look at some best WordPress migration plugins that will help us to move our site to new servers!

 A setup wizard will help you with the migration process.
 A zip archive file and an installer are set up and the server is scanned for any incompatibility.
 A package is then built by the plugin, during which process you can exclude files, database and directories that you no longer want to keep.